 The DBS Black Card has always sounded and looked really cool in my opinion.
 In my mind, it should have been a card for high-income earners and probably a Visa Infinite card.
-For better or for worse, that isn’t the case, at all.
-For better, because the minimum income requirement is only S$30k – most people can get it.
-For worse, because the card’s benefits are nothing like I imagine it should be.
+Turns out, that isn’t the case, at all.
+Firstly, the minimum income requirement is only S$30k – most people can get it.
+Secondly, the card’s benefits are nothing like I imagine it should be.

 Nonetheless, let’s find out in this review if the DBS Black Visa Card is good enough for a space in your wallet.

 What are the features of the DBS Black Visa Card?